Some books worthy of your writers library. I am particularly fond of Margaret Atwood and Stephen King's perspectives on the craft of writing.

 If you are stuck and don't know what to write, you can always choose a writing prompt or let me pick one for you.

 An author biography "bio" is written in 3rd person, like you are talking about someone else.
 For example, I might say, "Carmen Lane is an artist and writer from Olympia.
 She is..."
 Consider your target audience and tailor it for your specific purpose.
 Write several versions of your bio.
-Get started by writing a simple and succinct 2 to 4-sentence version.
-This bio is bare bones.
+Get started by writing a simple and succinct 1 or 2-sentence version.
+This bio version is bare bones.
 It is YOU as a writer in a nutshell.
 Then expand it with another a more detailed, personalized version.
-Have a version of your bio that is 100-150 words.
-Have another that is 300 words.
-See which one best suits your purpose.
-Here is a site that offers helpful templates and examples: https://www.hypotenuse.ai/blog/author-bio
+Have a version of your bio that is one short paragraph, another 2 to 3 paragraphs.
+Use the version that best suits your purpose.

 Reach out to me if you would like to be featured on Cascadia Writers.